 "THOU SHALT HAVE PEACE ON EARTH" - The 11th Commandment (unpublished)

 "I think I don't regret a single 'excess' of my responsive youth - I only regret, in my chilled age, certain occasions and possibilities I didn't embrace."

 But, soft!
 What light through yonder window breaks?

-Providing Light and Energy to the Planet for over 4 Billion Years
+Providing Light and Energy to Our Planet for Billions of Years

-Committed to Life on Earth for millions and millions of years
+Committed to Life on Earth for Many Years to Come

 Another message from the Green League

 |GET THE LEAD OUT NOW!||A message from the Concerned Parents Global Initiative Coalition|